 That is where tooltips come in.
 They are a great way to provide users with that little nudge without disrupting their activity.

-You might be saying that tooltips are extremely annoying and they harm the UX.
+You might be saying that tooltips are extremely annoying and they harm the What is UX?
+UX is the abbreviation of User Experience and refers to an individual’s thoughts and feelings when using a specific product or a service.
+It aims to heal….
 And we agree with you, tooltips created poorly irritate rather than facilitate.

 That’s why in today’s post we are going to look at how to create and use tooltips the right way to onboard users and help them get the most out of your product.